 As you reach Kaza from Kinnaur side, keep going straight on Kaza – Losar road.
 Just before the Sakya Tangyud Monastery or Kaza Petrol pump, Sakya Abode lies on the road towards left.
 The Kumphen Hotel lies in the complex of Sakya Tangyud Monastery and Sakya Homestays are nearby too.
 Sakya Abode is near the water stream.

-Parking has to be done on road for Sakya Abode, but you will find a safe place somewhere near the hotel to park your car.
-There isn’t much problem of parking in Spiti Valley.
+Parking has to be done on the road for Sakya Abode, but you will find a safe place somewhere near the hotel to park your car.
+There isn’t much problem with parking in Spiti Valley.

 Personal Experience at Sakya Abode Kaza

 As I have already said, my experience has always been fantastic every time I stayed with Tsering in Sakya Abode or his homestay.
-Apart from Tsering, all the members in the team I have interacted with including the ever so nice Motu Bhai, have been very helpful, supportive and were always present there whenever there was any need.
+Apart from Tsering, all the members in the team I have interacted with, including the ever so nice Motu Bhai, have been accommodating, supportive and were always present there whenever there was any need.

 The rooms, especially in Sakya Abode and Sakya homestays, were very cozy despite cold conditions of October and even March too.
 You will not go wrong with Sakya Abode among all the accommodation options in Spiti Valley.